KEY STAGE 3 CURRICULUM

 In this module, students will begin by exploring the context of racism in the USA, allowing them to understand why the civil rights movement began.
 They will explore the key events such as the Montgomery Bus Boycott and understand the role of individuals.

 Why do historians Hyam and Burton explain decolonisation differently?

 In this module, students will develop their understanding of how and why conflict has developed in 20th and 21st centuries around the world.
 This will include case studies on events such as the Iraq war.
 This module will allow students to apply their knowledge of the world we live in today and how it has been shape.

 Key Stage 4 Curriculum

-OCR GCSE HISTORY
+AQA GCSE HISTORY

 EBACC OPTION SUBJECT

-Exam board website: http://www.ocr.org.uk/qualifications/by-subject/history/
+Exam board website: https://www.aqa.org.uk/subjects/history/gcse